-As a result of the opening of the Saint-Ours Canal in 1849, boats could finally bypass the final obstacle on the waterway between Montreal and New York.
-For more than a century, the Saint-Ours Canal - called the 10th lock on the Richelieu River - has been indispensable to international, regional and local trade.
+As a result of the opening of the Saint-Ours Canal in 1849, boats were able to bypass the final obstacle on the waterway between Montreal and New York.
+Called the tenth lock on the Richelieu, the canal would prove indispensable to international, regional and local trade for over a century.

 Featured things to do

 From mid-May to mid-October

 Fees apply for parking, lockage and overnight mooring.

 Lachine Canal National Historic Site

 A veritable open-air museum, the Lachine Canal recounts the beginnings of industrialization in Montreal.
 Explore the ingenuity of this 1825 structure.
 Follow its urban course, sail through the locks by boat, and enjoy an oasis in the city.

 Chambly Canal National Historic Site